gtchaos/docker-for-hadoop/README.md

 # docker-for-hadoop

-You can build your hadoop clustor directly by one shell script.
+You can build your hadoop cluster directly by one shell script.
 The script could produce a docker image contains a fully compiled hadoop environment and create one bridge network named hadoop in local host.

 The docker image has added a user named hadoop(passwd: hadoop), so you can su the user to execute some jobs and tasks.

 When you first use it, make sure you have installed a docker engine in your computer.

-By default, the hadoop clustor contains 3 nodes: one master node and two slave nodes.
-You can specify the node number of hadoop clustor in `-n` option.
+By default, the hadoop cluster contains 3 nodes: one master node and two slave nodes.
+You can specify the node number of hadoop cluster in `-n` option.

 ### install docker engine